 It’s main advantage is it’s cost.
 Basic BatchGeo is free.
 But the basic version won’t provide much more than a traditional physical map would.
 To upgrade to BatchGeo Pro will cost users $99/month, and while it comes with more features, it also costs nearly twice as much as most of the apps on this list.

 BatchGeo is best suited for businesses or individuals who need a colorful, informative map for their website or project.
-It can provide useful static infographics for free, but for industries such as field sales, delivery services, and logistics, other solutions will likely be more functional.
+It can provide useful static infographics for free, but for industries such as field sales, delivery services, and logistics, other solutions will likely be more functional than any route planner for multiple stops that's free online.

 The best multi-stop planner app depends on the unique characteristics of your team and what you want to accomplish.
 The apps above have features that naturally cater to specific industries.
 Hopefully this list will help you find the app that’s perfect for you.